TrellixVulnTeam/mlops-playground_Q98F/README.md

 ![PR Curve Plot](img/pr_curve.svg)

 ### Model Retraining
-Finally, after retraining the model by combining the training set and the test set, I predicted the unlabeled dataset and submitted the scores.
+Finally, after retraining the model by combining the training set and the test set, I predicted the unlabeled dataset and submitted the scores to Kaggle.
 (I got AUROC 90.63%)

 ## SageMaker Pipelines
 * I created a custom image to use `scikit-learn` version 0.24 and `category_encoders` library.
 To build the image with the pre-made `Dockerfile` and push it to Amazon ECR, you need to run the shell script named `run.sh`.
 As a result, instead of **SKLearnProcessor** with framework version 0.23, you can run a custom image-based **ScriptProcessor** with the required libraries.
 * a) You can run a **TrainStep** to fit the **Estimator** with default hyperparameter values.
-In this case, refitting is performed by merging up the test set, and prediction scores are calculated. b) Otherwise, it is possible to execute a **TunerStep** to fit the **HyperparameterTuner**.
+In this case, the model is refitted by merging up to the test set, and prediction scores are calculated. b) Otherwise, it is possible to execute a **TunerStep** to fit the **HyperparameterTuner**.
 In this case, prediction scores are calculated using the optimal model obtained in the tuning process without refitting.

 |Name|Step|Base Job Class|Description|
 |:---:|:---:|:---:|:---:|